The ultimate Peru Travel Guide for Photography

 Peru lives from tourism and the treasures of nature.
 This should be respected.
 A correspondingly sensitive approach to it is therefore inevitable.
 So keep to the hiking trails or leave them only if it is allowed or if you have asked the locals nicely.
 Also, the regulations on site, especially at sacred ancient ruined cities should definitely be respected.

 Also, especially at the beginning, hikes sometimes lead along houses or properties of locals.
 Also here you should always greet friendly and ask if you are allowed to walk along.
 Thus, we never had problems and were turned away.
 Should fees be due, which may well be questioned, I would always pay.
-First, these are often very small amounts, and second, it helps the poor people on the ground immensely.
+First, these are often very small amounts, and second, they help the poor people on the ground immensely.

 When taking direct portraits of people, one should always photograph with respect and ask in a friendly manner.
 It is also necessary to accept a refusal.
 We have really only rarely experienced this.